AltGr/opam-wiki/Advanced_Usage.md

   OCaml 4.00.0.

-* `opam switch remove <version>` will just delete an opam-installed compiler from your system, thus freeing some disk space.
+* `opam switch remove <version>` will just delete an opam-installed compiler from your system, freeing some disk space.

 After switching to another compiler, opam will ask you to update your environment by running ``eval `opam config env` ``.
 Indeed, compiler switching rely on environment variables so that your shell can find the libraries and binaries corresponding to the compiler you selected.
-Please don’t forget to run this command!
+Don’t forget to run this command!

 These are the basic features of *opam switch*.
 There is two useful additions to them, which we will present now: